 - Exit out the front door of the bus and let the driver know you need to get your bike before they continue driving.

-Check out this great video from our friends, Car-Free Diet:
+Check out this great video from our friends at Car-Free Diet.

 That’s about it!
-Any questions?
-Ask away in the comments below.
 ATP would love to see you with your bike on transit for the first time.
-Feel free to snap a picture and tweet at us @ATPCommutes to show your transit savviness.
+Feel free to snap a picture and tweet at us @ATPCommutes to show your transit skills.

 Photo Credit: Sam Kittner/Kittner.com for Arlington Transportation Partners